All Episodes

 Okay, Osama, so what are you saying?

-The Bush administration has to walk a fine, delicate political, economic line with the Saudis who provide a good bit of our oil, and also provide bases from which we can wage the correct war on terrorism in the Middle East.
+The Bush administration has to walk a fine, delicate, political, economic line with the Saudis who provide a good bit of our oil, and also provide bases from which we can wage the correct war on terrorism in the Middle East.

-And I'm I'm all for that, that we need to take more of a disclosure with the Saudis and they kicked us out of Saudi Arabia.
+But we need to take more of a disclosure with the Saudis and the United States.

 There are no Saudi bases.